leviYX/event-driven-microservices/section3/accounts/README.md

 }
 ```

-### 5. Update the AccountsServiceImpl class with the code present in the repository

 ### 6. Delete the AccountsController class & it's package as we separated our APIs in to Commands and Queries

 ### 7. Add the below method inside the GlobalExceptionHandler class